Suzanna-Linn/slua/docs/beta.md

 ### Events, library llevents

 We have a new library **llevents** to work with the events.
-The current way to write them will stop working and we will need to rewrite it.
+The current way to write them will stop working and we will need to rewrite the scripts.

-**llevents** is a more flexible and dynamic way to handle the events it allows us to:add or remove event handling functions at any time and to have several functions reacting to the same event.
+**llevents** is a more flexible and dynamic way to handle the events allowing us to add or remove event handling functions at any time and to have several functions reacting to the same event.

 These are the functions in the library: